 - 1. Gather and interpret patient vital sign data. - 2.
-Evaluate recorded lab values from a patient's chart. - 3.
-Critically analyze data created by physiologic monitoring devices used during the course of an interventional examination. - 4.
-Recognize common medical emergencies and implement a plan of action to respond to patients' medical needs. - 5.
-Identify the indications and contraindications for contrast media and typical medications used in the interventional suite. - 6.
-Utilize proper techniques in the management of intravenous (IV) therapies. - 7.
-Maintain sterile fields and aseptic technique during the performance of interventional procedures. - 8.
-Perform an adequate, mandatory "timeout" prior to beginning all interventional procedures.
+Employ proper charting techniques. - 3.
+Evaluate recorded lab values, allergies and precautions from a patient's chart. - 4.
+Critically analyze data created by physiologic monitoring devices used during the course of an interventional examination. - 5.
+Recognize common medical emergencies, and implement a plan of action to respond to patients' medical needs. - 6.
+Identify the indications and contraindications for contrast media and typical medications used in the interventional suite. - 7.
+Utilize proper techniques in the management of intravenous (IV) therapies. - 8.
+Maintain sterile fields and aseptic technique during the performance of interventional procedures. - 9.
+Perform an adequate, mandatory "timeout" prior to beginning all interventional procedures. - 10.
+Demonstrate knowledge of human diversity to provide quality and safe patient care. - 11.
+Describe required consent documentation and content for select procedures. - 12.
+Explain the reason for a given exam and link to previous patient history.

 - I. Vital Signs

 - A. Temperature

 - B. Heat rate

 - C. Respiration

 - D. Blood pressure

+- E. Pain